rbrennan55/project-sports-analytics-NHL/README.md

 >
 >![](images/winninglosingteamsavgageperseason.png)

-Nationalities of the Stanley Cup Winning Team in 1991 and 2022 dataframes were generated in order to evaluate a trend in the nationality make-up of the teams.
+Nationalities of the Stanley Cup Winning Team in 1991 and 2022 dataframes were generated in order to evaluate a trend in the nationality make-up of the teams in the 30 year span.

 >player_nat_1992.value_counts()/player_nat_2022.value_counts()
 >
 >![](images/winningteamnationality19912022.png)

-Statistics of the player was then compiled and appended to the winning and loosing dataframes
+Statistics of all the players were then compiled and appended to the winning and loosing dataframes

 ```
 Player Statistics